 Although your treatment package will depend on your goals and unique skin concerns, we recommend that most patients begin with a combination of Clear + Brilliant laser treatments and microneedling 1-2 times per year to keep up collagen production and combat volume loss.
-As a next step up, the Vampire Facial (PRP Microneedling) or radiofrequency microneedling can provide great benefits as aging signs continue to set in.

 3. TAKE STOCK OF YOUR SKINCARE

 If you haven’t optimized your skincare regimen, now is a good time to start.
 Good basics to have on-hand are a gentle cleanser, sunscreen, active ingredients, and the right moisturizer for your skin.
 Although the frequency of your active ingredient treatments might vary, daily sunscreen use is essential.
 It can prevent sun damage, which is a huge contributing factor to wrinkles later on.
 And don’t skimp on the SPF— many dermatologists recommend you use a separate sunscreen rather than relying on SPF included in many cosmetic products.
 You should aim for a broad-spectrum sunscreen of SPF 30 or higher for adequate protection during your day-to-day activities.